Yassine Meriah: Olympiacos

-Al Ain FC
+Al Ain

-On 28 July 2021, Meriah joined Al Ain for an reported transfer fee of €2 million signing a two-year contract.
+On 28 July 2021, Meriah joined Al Ain for a reported transfer fee of €2 million signing a two-year contract.

+Espérance de Tunis

+On 4 August 2022, Meriah joined Espérance de Tunis as a free agent signing a two-year contract.

 International career

 Meriah's success with his club led him to the Tunisia national team for the first time by coach Georges Leekens on 13 June 2015 against Morocco in 2016 African Nations Championship qualification.

 He scored his first goal against DR Congo in 2018 FIFA World Cup qualification.

 In May 2018 he was named in Tunisia's final 23-man squad for the 2018 FIFA World Cup in Russia.

 In June 2019 he was named in Tunisia's final 23-man squad for the 2019 Africa Cup of Nations in Egypt.